-Michael J. Rovito is an Assistant Professor in the Department of Health Sciences at the University of Central Florida.
+Michael J. Rovito is an Associate Professor in the Department of Health Sciences at the University of Central Florida.
 Rovito holds a Ph.D. in Public Health and a M.A. in Urban Studies from Temple University, a B.A. in Geography from Millersville University, and is a certified health education specialist.
 His work specializes in testicular self-examination and testicular cancer, male health behavioral change, and formative research, including theory, instrument development, and intervention design.

 - Ph.D., Doctor of Philosophy, Public Health, Temple University

 - Founder, Chairman & Treasurer of the Male Wellness Collective